Nintendo Entertainment System

 Game Genie was a popular video game cheat cartridge that temporarily modify game data, allowing the player to cheat, manipulate various aspects of games, and sometimes access unused assets and functions.
 It was available for NES, SNES, Game Boy, Sega Genesis and Game Gear.

-Support for emulating a Game Genie cartridge is available in lr-fceumm:
+Support for emulating a Game Genie cartridge is available in lr-fceumm

-• switch on the Game Genie Add-On (Restart) core option
+Game Genie Add-On (Restart)

 After enabling Game Genie Add-On core option, launching a game will cause the Game Genie boot screen to appear.
 Codes can be entered with the gamepad (as on real hardware): D-Pad to move, A to select, B to delete.
 Pressing the Start or Select buttons will load the game with the cheat code applied.